mk-0/minibert/README.md

-# Minimalist BERT in Jax
+# Minimal BERT in Jax

 A DIY project to teach myself JAX.
 Currently work in progress, the plan is to get the original BERT performance with a clean architecture built from scratch and a low (personal) budget for training.